Blog

 This is Us is simply superb.
 Everything about this show is great.
 It traces the story of the Pearson family through the parents' courship in late 60s / early 70s USA to the present.
 Simply wow!
 Very emotional and rich characterisation and development, also addressing issues of race, class and sexuality in a way that is intelligent and not heavy-handed.

-Halt and catch Fire, set in the early days of the internet revolution is an elegant and well produced story featuring great characters, music and storylines.
+Halt and catch Fire, set in the early days of the internet revolution is an elegant and well produced story featuring great roles, music and storylines.
 Joe is a wonderful character.
 Great mise-en-scene, music and intriguingly non-hetero-normative.

-In the vein of heros and villains and the sticky threads between them, Justified, starring Timothy Oliphant - besides being a celebration of redneck culture - is the storey of a Sherrif and a criminal, again many with twists and turns.
+In the vein of heros and villains and the sticky threads between them, Justified, starring Timothy Oliphant - besides being a celebration of redneck culture - is the storey of a Sherrif and a criminal, again with many twists and turns.
 It's smart, great drama and the characters are lovable.
 I like it better than Ozark, more intelligent and heartful, but in a similat vein.

 Downton Abbey - Jane Austeny schmaltz but diverting, and well written.
 It captures a bygone world of charm very well.
 Sanditon is a more edgy version (imaginr Sophia Copola directing Pride and Predjudice) with lots of flouro and messing with racial sterteotuypes and Season 1 particulaly gets away with what would usually be classed as porn - and good porn at that!